golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 We are utilizing JSON Schema as a definition language to specify the different JSON objects.
 The schemas are open, meaning that they define required properties of each object in question but does allow extra properties to be defined.

+Our JSON Schema defines hexadecimal string encoding for properties holding binary data instead of BASE64 encoding.
+We only define a handful of properties containing binary data so it would not save much space, but when storing node ids for example (public keys of a node in the Golem Network) it is preferred to store it in a format that is used by other parts of the network (logging, user interfaces) for easier matching.
+This does not prevent anyone to add larger chunks of binary data with a more appropriate encoding in additional properties that are not defined in our schemas.

 ### Signed Envelope

 The purpose of the signed envelope is to defined a format that allows to cryptographically sign any kind of JSON object.
 The envelope contains a single signed object with any number of attached signatures.
 The only requirement for the signed data object is to contain a schema id so the structure of the object can be determined by looking at the `$schema` property.